Dresovense/orange3-textable/docs/doc/widgets/cooccurrence.rst

 the annotation keys associated to the chosen segmentation, if any; if one of the keys is selected, the corresponding annotation values will be considered; if on the other hand the value *(none)* is selected, the *content* of the segments will be taken into consideration.
-The **Sequence length** drop-down menu allows the user to indicate if isolated segments or segment *n--grams* should be considered; in the latter case, the (optional) string specified in the **Intra sequence delimiter** text field will be used to separate the content or the
+The **Sequence length** cursor allows the user to indicate if isolated segments or segment *n--grams* should be considered; in the latter case, the (optional) string specified in the **Intra sequence delimiter** text field will be used to separate the content or the